kostrykin/image-memory-tests/README.md

 - **pyvips** comes with external dependencies and seems a bit too heavy-weight.
 - **pypng** is a PNG reader written entirely in Python, has no dependencies, and supports row-wise reading of PNG files.
 License is MIT.

-### What we have found:
+### Conclusion:

 Overall, using **pypng** seems to be most promising.
-The downside of it is that it is much slower than Pillow, for example.
+The downside of it is that it is much slower than Pillow.

 ## Chunked reading TIFF

+### Findings:

+- **tifffile** supports chunked reading for TIFF files that are *tiled* (reading the tiles aka segments incrementally).
+This means, that the whole file does not have to be loaded entirely into memory.
+However, not all TIFF files are tiled, and even large TIFF files sometimes have just a single tile.
+In that case, loading the tile into memory would be equivalent to loading the entire image, which is discouraged.
-- **tifffile** does not directly support chunked reading.
-However, it *does* support reading TIFF files via memory mapping, which can be used to leverage chunked computation of the histogram.
-This is somewhat slower than reading an image into memory directly.
+- **tifffile** also support reading TIFF files via memory mapping, that can be used for chunked processing of the image data.
+However, there are some pitfalls:
+  - This is somewhat slower than reading an image into memory directly (and can also be slower than loading the image tiles incrementally).
+  - According to our tests, TIFF files that are *uncompressed and tiled*, cannot be mapped into virtual memory (it looks like the memory is actually allocated).
+Strangely though, it *does* work for tiled TIFF files that are *compressed*.
+The take-home message here is, that it works for *some tiled* files, but not for others.
+- **rasterio** is too heavy-weight.
 - There seem to be no useful alternatives out there.

+### Conclusion:

+Large TIFF files can be first checked for whether they are tiled or not (i.e. if they have more than one segment).
+In case of a tiled TIFF file, *chunked reading* directly supported by **tifffile** can be leveraged.
+Otherwise, if there is only a single segment, the TIFF file can still be *mapped into virtual memory* and processed patch-wise, so that only small sections of the image data are loaded into memory, one at a time.

 ## Test results